Goatofmountain/SVScope/README.md

    ```

 ## Usage
-The SVScope algorithm consists of three main modules: the DataPrepare module initialize the detection process, generate candidate somatic SV intervals for further analysis, the local graph genome optimization module (`localGraph`), which optimizes the local graph genome, and the local graph confidence assessment module (`AlnFeature`), which evaluates the confidence of the local graph genome.
+The SVScope algorithm consists of three main modules: the DataPrepare module initializes the detection process, generates candidate somatic SV intervals for further analysis, the local graph genome optimization module (`localGraph`), which optimizes the local graph genome, and the local graph confidence assessment module (`AlnFeature`), which evaluates the confidence of the local graph genome.
 We have designed the `callsomaticSV` module to link the above modules together to directly obtain the somatic SV calculation results in VCF format.
 The specific usage is as follows:
 ### command line
 ```bash
 python src/SVScope.py DataPrepare \